-A significant challenge for organizations is selecting a set of security and privacy controls which, if correctly implemented and determined to be effective, adequately responds to mission and business risk while complying with security and privacy requirements defined by applicable laws, Executive Orders, regulations, policies, and directives.
+A significant challenge for organizations is selecting a set of security and privacy controls that can protect their mission and business functions and provide the capability to manage security and privacy risk.
+The selected controls, if correctly implemented and determined to be effective, meet security and privacy requirements defined by applicable laws, executive orders, policies, regulations, and directives.
 There is no single set of controls that addresses all security and privacy concerns in every situation.
-However, choosing the most appropriate controls for a specific situation or system to adequately respond to risk requires a fundamental understanding of the organization's missions and business priorities, the mission and business functions that the systems will support, and the environments where the systems will operate.
+However, choosing the most appropriate controls for a specific situation or system to adequately respond to risk requires a fundamental understanding of the organization's mission and business priorities, the mission and business functions that the systems will support, and the environments in which the systems will operate.
 It also requires close collaboration with key organizational stakeholders.
-With that understanding, organizations can demonstrate how to effectively and cost-effectively assure the confidentiality, integrity, and availability of organizational information and systems as well as the privacy of individuals in the context of supporting the organization's mission and business functions.
+With that understanding, organizations can demonstrate how to efficiently and cost-effectively assure the confidentiality, integrity, and availability of organizational information and systems, as well as the privacy of individuals in the context of supporting the organization's mission and business functions.

 The concept of a control baseline is introduced to assist organizations in selecting a set of controls for their systems that is commensurate with security and privacy risk.
 A control baseline is a collection of controls from [SP 800-53] assembled to address the protection needs of a group, organization, or community of interest.
-11 The control baseline provides a generalized set of controls that represents an initial starting point for the subsequent tailoring activities that can be applied to the baseline to produce a targeted or customized security and privacy solution for the entity that it is intended to serve.
-The selection of controls for control baselines is based on a variety of factors, including sector-specific requirements, threat information, organizational assumptions and constraints, mission or business requirements, types of systems, operating environments, specific technologies, individuals' privacy interests, laws, Executive Orders, regulations, policies, directives, standards, or industry best practices.
-The control baselines are tailored or customized by each organization, sector, or individual company based on specific operating conditions and other factors.
+It provides a generalized set of controls that represents a starting point for the subsequent tailoring activities that are applied to the baseline to produce a targeted or customized security and privacy solution for the entity that the baseline is intended to serve.
+Control baselines are tailored based on a variety of factors, including threat information, mission or business requirements, types of systems, sector-specific requirements, specific technologies, operating environments, organizational assumptions and constraints, individuals' privacy interests, laws, executive orders, regulations, policies, directives, standards, or industry best practices.
 Tailoring activities are described in greater detail in Section 2.4.

-11 The U.S. Government, in accordance with the requirements set forth in [FISMA], [OMB A-130], and Federal Information Processing Standards, has established federally mandated security control baselines.
-The control baselines for non-national security systems are listed in [Chapter Three].
+&lt;sup>10 The U.S. Government-in accordance with the requirements set forth in [FISMA], [OMB A-130], and Federal Information Processing Standards-has established federally mandated security control baselines.
+The control baselines for non-national security systems are listed in Chapter Three.